 - If you need to adjust the tuning oscillator, you can replace C3 with a variable capacitor.
 Alternatively, use a mixture of variable and fixed capacitors to allow the wanted tuning range.

-- What's more, you can incorporate ready-made coils when constructing high and medium-frequency LC oscillators.
+- Moreover, you can incorporate ready-made coils when constructing high and medium-frequency LC oscillators.
 Often, they'll provide more accurate frequency outputs compared to the home-wound waves.

-- When constructing T1 as a DIY project, wind two sets of coils, that is, 6 to 1, and 8 to 9.
+- When constructing T1 as a DIY project, wind two sets of coils, 6 to 1 and 8 to 9.
 One set should be below the other around a small ferrite rod.
 You can also experiment with the number of turns to get varied frequency outputs.

 Difference between LC and RC Oscillator